intel/neural-compressor/docs/source/add_new_adaptor.md

                     results[layer['op_name']] = {'calib_data': calib_data}
                 else:
                     results[layer['op_name']]['calib_data'].append(calib_data)
-        if idx + 1  == calib_interation:
+        if idx + 1  == calib_iteration:
             break
 ```
-After calib_interations inference, the `results` above will collect all quantizable operators' activations.
+After calib_iteration inference, the `results` above will collect all quantizable operators' activations.
 These activations is called calibration data.

-### Replace the FakeQuant with Quant/DeQuant
+### Replace the FakeQuant with Quantize/DeQuantize
 Calibration data can only approximate the data distribution of the entire dataset, larger sampling size means a more complete approximation of the data distribution, but it will also introduce some outliers, which will cause the data range obtained to be somewhat distorted.

  we will use different algorithms to make the data range more in line with the real data distribution.
 After applying these algorithms, we obtained the data distribution range of each operator.
 At this time, operator replacement can be performed.